brambeekman/craftplate/README.md

     - Run `cp .env.example .env` to create the environment file.
 7. Run `./craft setup`
     - Use as CMS username: `admin`
-    - Generate a password using 1password or another password generator
 8. Run `composer update`
 9. Run `npm run dev` and wait until it opens in your browser